Skip to main content

 ColorScheme: theme.ColorScheme{

-Primary: rendering.RGB(0x67, 0x50, 0xA7), // Purple
+Primary: graphics.RGB(0x67, 0x50, 0xA7), // Purple

-OnPrimary: rendering.ColorWhite,
+OnPrimary: graphics.ColorWhite,

-Secondary: rendering.RGB(0x62, 0x5B, 0x71),
+Secondary: graphics.RGB(0x62, 0x5B, 0x71),

-OnSecondary: rendering.ColorWhite,
+OnSecondary: graphics.ColorWhite,

-Surface: rendering.RGB(0xFE, 0xF7, 0xFF),
+Surface: graphics.RGB(0xFE, 0xF7, 0xFF),

-OnSurface: rendering.RGB(0x1D, 0x1B, 0x20),
+OnSurface: graphics.RGB(0x1D, 0x1B, 0x20),

-Background: rendering.ColorWhite,
+Background: graphics.ColorWhite,

-OnBackground: rendering.ColorBlack,
+OnBackground: graphics.ColorBlack,

-Error: rendering.RGB(0xB3, 0x26, 0x1E),
+Error: graphics.RGB(0xB3, 0x26, 0x1E),

-OnError: rendering.ColorWhite,
+OnError: graphics.ColorWhite,

 },

-TextTheme: theme.DefaultTextTheme(),
+TextTheme: theme.DefaultTextTheme(graphics.ColorBlack),

 }